-As the owner, you must be aware of the following requirements.
+As the owner, you nee to be aware of the following needs of your furnace.
 You must inspect and clean or replace the furnace filter monthly, as described below, and perform the other inspection procedures as well.
-Failure to maintain a clean filter will result in cycling of the furnace and could lead to a no-heat condition.
+Failure to maintain a clean filter will result in unsatisfactory cycling of the furnace and could lead to a no-heat condition.
 Failure to perform this maintenance could result in substantial property damage.